scenariomartin/EnglishWords/words.md

 tremendous j
-gradual j ,the result is gradual muscle decay. ungraduate sheer 1 v偏航 j-y:cliff steep exorbitant j 1
+gradual j ,the result is gradual muscle decay. ungraduate sheer 1v偏航 j-y:cliff steep j v1 exorbitant j 1
 ,at least ,so let's try to get at least a little bit more concrete.
 ,at last